trevor-e/Interview-Swift/README.md

     - **Binary Search Tree:** allows for efficient storage of a sorted sequence.
 - **Graphs:** undirected or directed network of nodes.
 Be sure to know the different ways they can be represented (pointers, adjacency list).

-## Tips
+## Problem Solving
+Most questions are designed in a way that shouldn't require an excessive amount of coding.
+If you find yourself writing a lot of code then something might be going wrong.

+### Backtracking
+Technique for solving recursive solutions by building the result incrementally.
+Recursive steps are eliminated if they fail to satisfy the constraints of the problem at any time, allowing you to speed up execution.
+Eg: in the max island size problem you can return early if you've gone outside the grid bounds or if you've already visited an island square.

-### Binary Trees
+### Sliding Window
-- For level-order traversal, use a Queue to store each level.
-You can either use an array to store each of the children as you enequeue them, or you can store the current count to know how many elements to dequeue.
-- Some solutions can be made with in-order traversal since you're reading the nodes in a natural way.
+Allows you to efficiently compute a solution over a range of values, that might otherwise require a nested for-loop.
+Eg: finding the maximum sum of k consecutive elements in an array you can add/remove elements to the window.

+Hints: if the problem mentions "consecutive" or the input array is sorted.

 ### Binary Search
-- Binary search can be used in a lot of applications.
+Binary search can be used in a lot of applications.
 If the problem mentions the input is sorted then consider using this.
-- In a more abstract sense it can also be used in min/max problems when converging on a solution.
+In a more abstract sense it can also be used in min/max problems when converging on a solution.

-- Be careful on even size inputs since there are two middles.
+Be careful on even size inputs since there are two middles:
     - When the search space eventually becomes only two elements, they are represented by hi/low.
     - Should generally pick the lower-middle via `mid = (low + high) / 2`.